ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="dsclusters"></a>
 #### Step 4.4 Recreate Datastores Clusters (if relevant)

-If datastore clusters are present in the source vDC, migration may involve the need to recreate these Datastore Clusters on the destination vDC if the same level of structure and SDRS is needed.
+If datastore clusters are present in the source vDC, setting up a new vDC may involve the need to recreate these Datastore Clusters on the destination vDC if the same level of structure and SDRS is needed.

 Here is a checklist of aspects to take into account: